mazaclub/electrum-dash-server/HOWTO.md

 ### Step 13.
 Join us on IRC, subscribe to the server thread

-Say hi to the dev crew, other server operators, and fans on irc.freenode.net #electrum-drk (original is #electrum) and we'll try to congratulate you on supporting the community by running an Electrum node.
+Say hi to the dev crew, other server operators, and fans on irc.freenode.net #electrum-start (original is #electrum) and we'll try to congratulate you on supporting the community by running an Electrum node.

 If you're operating a public Electrum server please subscribe